Bisq is a non-custodial exchange, which means you retain control of your funds. That also means you’re in charge of securing your funds.

 |You should actually write down your seed words and wallet date using pen and paper.
 Saving them on your computer, even if you do so in a secure password manager, makes it possible for a hacker to obtain them through sneaky schemes like keylogging.
 Going low-tech with pen and paper eliminates all such digital attack vectors.|

-With just your wallet’s seed words and date, you can restore your Bisq wallet and all its bitcoin whenever you need to.
-If you lose your wallet’s seed words and date, you won’t be able to restore your wallet, and any bitcoin in it is lost forever.
+With just your wallet’s seed words and date, you can restore your Bisq wallet and all its BTC and BSQ into a new Bisq wallet if you ever need to.
+If you lose your wallet’s seed words and date, you won’t be able to restore your wallet, and all funds in it are lost forever.
 So make sure you keep that paper safe!

 With your wallet encrypted and your seed words written down, the bitcoin in your Bisq wallet is much more secure.